the1lab/1lab/src/1Lab/Resizing.lagda.md

 most purposes we can work with this limitation: this is called **predicative mathematics**.
-But, for a few classes of theorems, predicativity is too restrictive: Even if we don't have a single universe of propositions that can accomodate all predicates, we would still like for universes to be closed under power-sets.
+But, for a few classes of theorems, predicativity is too restrictive: Even if we don't have a single universe of propositions that can accommodate all predicates, we would still like for universes to be closed under power-sets.

 Using some of Agda's more suspicious features, we can achieve this in a